jcmullwh/image_project/.todos/feedback/feedback.md

 "20251220_200934_fdf3c776-76a9-4a5d-8fc7-c239da8b5839_oplog.log"
 "20251220_200934_fdf3c776-76a9-4a5d-8fc7-c239da8b5839_transcript.json"

 3) #011 harbor of quiet defiance - too simple.
 Two different colors.
+I don't like the style it uses a lot where it's one thing on the left, a different thing on the right and the couple in middle.
 "20251220_130620_ea7b81d0-88ac-4675-bc70-93104d763ee0_oplog.log"
 "20251220_130620_ea7b81d0-88ac-4675-bc70-93104d763ee0_transcript.json"

 4) #019 Prism-Warmed Winter Vigil - kinda cute but kinda weird "20251221_003443_8848ed1c-0d0f-40ff-9317-3d938a1ebe35_oplog.log"
 "20251221_003443_8848ed1c-0d0f-40ff-9317-3d938a1ebe35_transcript.json"

-It doesn't make sense.
-Also it just looks like a real photograph it's not whimsical or fantastical

 5) #014 aqueduct - I like this one.
 It looks like it's something we'd go out and do.
 "20251220_135640_50cd6e01-e5cb-4ddf-939b-146eeb6b6e3d_oplog.log"